dennykane/linuxontheweb.github.io/README.md

 <a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read
 more.

-<a href="https://linuxontheweb.github.io/docs/help.html">Here</a> is the
+<a href="https://linuxontheweb.github.io/docs/help.html">Here is the
-official help page for using the system.
+official help page</a> for system users.

 Try out the current version at